 Measurement in economics.
 The construction and testing of econometric models.
 Emphasis on the adaptation of statistical analysis to economics.
 Estimating demand, supply, and the marginal propensity to consume; forecasting national income.
 250. Seminar in Labor Economics (3) Prerequisites: Economics 150 or Economics 151 or Economics 152.
 Individual study and group discussion of selected topics in labor economics.
 272. Seminar in Utilities and Water Resources (3) Prerequisite: Economics 172.

 Advanced study and group discussion of selected topics in utility economics and regulation, and the economics of water resource development.

-290. Bibliography (1) Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's thesis.
-295. Seminar in International Economics (3) Prerequisites: Economics 190 or 195 or 196.
+290. Bibliography (1)

+Exercises in the use of basic reference books, journals, and specialized bibliographies, preparatory to the writing of a master's thesis.

+295. Seminar in International Economics (3)

+Prerequisites: Economics 190 or 195 or 196.

 Individual and group research into selected topics; group discussion of procedures and results.
-298. Special Study (1-6) Prerequisite: Consent of staff: to be arranged with department chairman and instructor.
+297. Research (3) Prerequisites: Classified graduate standing and consent of instructor.
+Analytical treatment of selected problems in economics.
+Techniques and methods of investigation.
+Independent research project in an area of economics.
+298. Special Study (1-6) Prerequisite: Consent of staff; to be arranged with department chairman and instructor.
 Individual study.
 Six units maximum credit.